Kidepo Valley National Park: Location

-Kidepo Valley National Park is located near Karenga in Kaabong District, in the northeastern corner of Uganda.
+Kidepo Valley National Park is located near Karenga in Kaabong District in northeastern Uganda.
 The park is approximately 220 km, by road northwest of Moroto, the largest town in the sub-region.
 It is approximately 520 km, by road, northeast of Kampala, Uganda's capital and largest city.

 The northwestern boundary of the park runs along the international frontier with Bira, South Sudan and abuts against its Kidepo Game Reserve.

 History

 The Ketebo or Mening are the original inhabitants of the area, who had been living here since 1800.
 It was gazetted as a game reserve by the British colonial government in 1958, and the people were evicted.
 The purpose was both to protect the animals from hunting and to prevent further clearing of bush for tsetse fly-control.
 The eviction of the resident people and the resultant famine, especially the Ketebo people who were forcefully relocated to other areas within Bira such as Napotpot, Kalo Kudo, Namosingo, Loriwo and Naurkori in South Sudan, was cited by park management as an example of the unacceptable consequences of not taking community needs into account when designating reserves.

 The newly independent government of Uganda under Milton Obote converted the reserve into the Kidepo Valley National Park in 1962.
 The first chief warden of the park was Ian Ross, a Briton.
 In 1972, Paul Ssali, a Ugandan, replaced him.
 Their handover and training was the subject of the 1974 American documentary film, "The Wild and the Brave."